ScottTunstall/WmsGfxSpriteEditor/README.md

 - Click the palette button or use `View > Palette` to open the palette editor.
 - Select a color to use for drawing.
 - Right-click a color for options to copy its RGB or Hex value.
+- If you are going to use a paint app to edit the sprites before pasting them back in, use Windows' inbuilt Snipping Tool to take a copy of the colour palette.
+That way you can paste that across too, and use it with the colour dropper.

 ---